Federated Learning with Domain Generalization

 \section{Related Work}

 \textbf{Federated Learning.} Federated learning \cite{DBLP:conf/aistats/McMahanMRHA17,Mohassel2017SecureMLAS} is a decentralized approach that leaves training data distributed on multiple clients and learns a global model by aggregating the locally-uploaded parameters on server.
 In FL, clients do not need to share their local data to any other entities, so the local data is protected.
-To improve the performance of the FL-trained model, researchers have proposed many optimized schemes, such as FedProx \cite{DBLP:conf/mlsys/LiSZSTS20}, FedNova \cite{DBLP:conf/nips/WangLLJP20}, PIRL \cite{DBLP:conf/cvpr/MisraM20}, and MOON \cite{DBLP:conf/cvpr/LiHS21}.
+To improve the performance of the FL-trained model, researchers have proposed many optimized schemes, such as \textbf{Fed}erated learning with the \textbf{Prox}imal term (FedProx) \cite{DBLP:conf/mlsys/LiSZSTS20}, \textbf{Fed}erated \textbf{No}rmalized a\textbf{v}eraging \textbf{a}lgorithm (FedNova) \cite{DBLP:conf/nips/WangLLJP20}, and \textbf{MO}del-c\textbf{ON}trastive learning (MOON) \cite{DBLP:conf/cvpr/LiHS21}.
 Most previous FL studies assume that the test dataset is a subset of client dataset.
 Different from the previous papers, this paper mainly focuses on enabling FL to train a model that has good performance on unseen target domains.

 \textbf{Domain Generalization.} The requirement of learning a model from multiple seen source domains for unseen domains motivates the research of domain generalization.
 Most previous solutions \cite{li2019episodic,Carlucci2019DomainGB,albuquerque2021generalizing} consider the domain generalization problem in a centralized setting.
 In these papers, a centralized server has access to data from all source domains and it is responsible for training a machine learning model that has domain generalization capability.
 However, these solutions expose the source domain data to the server.